talkjs/talkjs-examples/c#/blazor_talkjs/README.md

 - A [TalkJS account](https://talkjs.com/dashboard/login)
 - .NET 8 [SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
-- A code editor like [Visual Studio Code](https://code.visualstudio.com/download), an IDE like [Visual Studio](https://visualstudio.microsoft.com/vs/community/), any other code editor or Integrated Development Environment(IDE)
+- A code editor like [Visual Studio Code](https://code.visualstudio.com/download)/an IDE like [Visual Studio](https://visualstudio.microsoft.com/vs/community/) or any other code editor or Integrated Development Environment(IDE)

 1. Clone or download the project.
 1. From the `blazor_talkjs` directory: